Juniper/vmx-docker-lwaftr/INSTALL.md

 ### Prepare the virtual network

-Now it is time to launch the vmxlwaftr container paired with a B4 test client in another container.
+Now it is time to launch the vmx-docker-lwaftr container paired with a B4 test client in another container.
 To do so, a virtual docker network must be created first and the  server prepared to route traffic between them and to the Internet (via SNAT masquerading).
 All that is setup up with a small shell script found in the tests directory.
 Launch it either as root or give the sudo password when asked:

 ```
-$ cd ~/vmxlwaftr/tests/
+$ cd ~/vmx-docker-lwaftr/tests/
-~/vmxlwaftr/tests$ ./create-lwaftr1-testbed.sh
+~/vmx-docker-lwaftr/tests$ ./create-lwaftr1-testbed.sh
 checking if docker network net-lwaftr1 already exists ... ok
 need sudo privileges:
 [sudo] password for mwiget:
-/home/mwiget/vmxlwaftr/tests
+/home/mwiget/vmx-docker-lwaftr/tests
 creating network net-lwaftr1 ...ok
 adding IPv6 network for lwaftr1 ...  on br-ceb0c9a339d3 ok
 adding static route to AFTR fd00:4600:8888::2 via gw fd00:4600:1110::2 ... ok